 Description of Major: The major in musical theatre gives students a wide background in history, acting, singing, dancing, technical work, directing, and dramatic literature.
-Courses in the musical theater major build skills in critical thinking, analysis, interpretation, writing, design, production, and performance skills through a combination of theoretical and hands on work.
+Courses in the musical theater major build skills in critical thinking, analysis, interpretation, writing, design, production, and performance skills through a combination of theoretical and hands-on work.
 Via participation in departmental productions on campus, musical theatre students apply the skills gained in course-work and gain valuable experience.

-- Understand techniques in acting, directing, and design. - Apply the above techniques in production. - Identify the major historical periods and genres of world drama and discuss their contributions to contemporary theatre practice and technology. - Discuss the development of musical theatre from its beginnings, the musical characteristics of the works and their historical importance. - Analyze a script from both the performance and production perspective. - Communicate effectively with an audience utilizing skills developed in movement, voice, interpretation, design, production, analysis, critical thinking, and writing. - Work independently and as part of a group to meet deadlines, solve practical problems, and provide leadership for projects.
+- Understand techniques in acting, directing, and design. - Apply the above techniques in production. - Identify the major historical periods and genres of world drama and discuss their contributions to contemporary theatre practice and technology. - Discuss the development of musical theatre from its beginnings, the musical characteristics of the works and their historical importance. - Analyze a script from both the performance and production perspective. - Communicate effectively with an audience utilizing skills developed in movement, voice, interpretation, design, production, analysis, critical thinking, and writing.

+Work independently and as part of a group to meet deadlines, solve practical problems, and provide leadership for projects.

-Degree Preparation: A major in musical theatre prepares students for graduate school or work in professional, educational, or community theatre.
+Preparation: A major in musical theatre prepares students for graduate school or work in professional, educational, or community theatre.
 The discipline, collaboration, creativity, and communication required for successful completion of a musical theatre major are assets in many fields in the arts, education, and business.

-MUSICALT THEATRE MAJOR REQUIREMENTS 64-80 crs.
+MUSICAL THEATRE MAJOR REQUIREMENTS 55 crs.

 THE 111 ACTING I (3)

 THE 212 ACTING II (3)

-THE 215 THEATRE PRACTICUM (each semester 0)
+THE 215 THEATRE PRACTICUM (each semester) (0)

 THE 219 PLAY PRODUCTION - SET AND LIGHTS (3)

+or

 THE 221 PLAY PRODUCTION - COSTUME AND MAKE-UP (3)

 THE 250 DRAMATIC LITERATURE (3)

 THE 320 DIRECTING (3)

 THE 330 MOVEMENT IN PERFORMANCE (3)

 THE 340 STAGE SPEECH (3)

 THE 350 THEATRE HISTORY I (W) (3)

 THE 351 THEATRE HISTORY II (W) (3)

-THE 490 SENIOR PROJECT IN THEATRE (3)

 DAN 110 BEGINNING MODERN DANCE (3)

 DAN 120 BEGINNING BALLET (3)

-DAN 230 MUSICAL THEATRE JAZZ I (3)
+DAN 230 (3)

-MUE 154 CONCERT CHOIR (each semester 0)
+MUE 154 (0)

+APPLIED VOICE (1,1)

-MUL
+MUL 198 (0)

-101-102,

-201-202,

-301-302,
+APPLIED VOICE (1,1)

+APPLIED VOICE (1,1)

-401-402 APPLIED VOICE (10 credits total)
+APPLIED VOICE (1,1)

-MUS 100 PERFORMANCE LAB (each semester 0)
+MUS 100 (0)

+MUS 255 (3)

+AURAL SKILLS LAB I (1)

+MUS 256 (3)

+AURAL SKILLS LAB II (1)

+MUS 375 HISTORY OF THE AMERICAN MUSICAL (3)